Thaipusam in Singapore

 For the days leading up to Thaipusam, kavadi bearers eat once a day, take a vow of celibacy, refrain from smoking and alcohol, and dwell in the thought of Murugan.
 On Thaipusam they dress in shades of orange and yellow and are marked on their skin with holy ash.
 They conduct elaborate prayer rituals and slice or shatter coconuts as symbols of the obstacles they hope to overcome.
 When the preparations are complete, the kavadis are assembled.

 For a person bearing a vel kavadi, assembling it at the beginning of the route is a long, literally painstaking process.
 Friends and relatives begin building the structure by anchoring it to his body, either with a belt or by use of steel posts inserted through the skin at four points around his waist.
 The posts are attached to shoulder pads to provide comfort and stability.
 The canopy – often several feet tall, symbolic of a mountain and decorated with peacock feathers in honor of Murugan – is mounted on the posts, and has a radius of three to four feet from the torso.
 Thin vels, with sharp ends or hooks, are threaded through holes in the canopy and attached to the body by piercing the skin.
-Family and friends yell and chant at the kavadi bearers as piercings take place, distracting them from the undeniable pain.
+Family and friends yell and chant at the kavadi bearers as piercings take place, distracting them from the pain.
 Some have entire drum teams that provide intoxicating, relentless rhythm that, even for a spectator, amplifies the atmosphere away from pain into a spiritual realm.

 With the canopy assembled, the kavadi bearer may take on one or two more vels through the cheeks and/or tongue, literally rendering him speechless in a vow of silence, or mouna.
 Surprisingly, there is no blood.
 Holy ash at the site of the piercings, along with fasting and meditation, stems the flow.
 With the final vels in place, the kavadi bearer dances and spins with the drumming, then leaves the temple and walks the route.

 This entire process happens continually throughout the night and day as groups assemble kavadis and depart the temple in their own time.
 Kavadis vary greatly in their size and format.
 Some men hang limes from hooks in their torsos as a way to ward off evil spirits.
 Others hang dozens of small milk pots from their backs or carry a wooden pole on their shoulders with milk pots hanging from the ends, pouring the milk over a statue of Murugan at the end of the journey.
-The choices and combinations are endless, fascinating and clearly very personal.
+The choices and combinations are unique, fascinating and clearly very personal.

 Experiencing Thaipusam is a rare and special opportunity – one to seize if the time and location present themselves.
 What I expected to be gruesome turned out to be incredibly reverent, requiring total focus and dedication.
 I found Singapore’s Tamil community peaceful, welcoming and respectful of me as an outsider looking into their world.
 May my words and my photos exist as my gratitude in honor of the very memorable day they shared with me.